 The subwoofer is also going to be a little different as well since it’s dealing with more of the lower sounds.
 We’ll deal with this last since it’ll be the last thing we setup.
 It’ll have its own section so don’t worry.

 Connecting The Wires To Your Speakers

 Alright so you’ve got all of that situated and now it’s time to connect the wires!
-So here’s the deal, you can use either scissors (which is a little harder,) or you can use my personal favorite, this cool wire stripping tool to make your life easier.
+So here’s the thing, you can use either scissors (which is a little harder) or you can use my personal favorite, this cool wire stripping tool to make your life easier.

 Up to you, but I personally use that thing.
 However I’m going to show you how to do it both ways so no ones left out.
 First with the scissors, then the wire stripper. 🙂

 *I’m going to be using whats called a pin plug in this tutorial, but you can use other connections too depending on what your receiver/speaker.*

 Before the first step though, what you’ll want to do is take the spool of wire, and roll out the amount of wire you think you’ll need for each speaker.